-The USB port is on the left hand side of the console.
+The USB port is on the rear of the console.
 This can be used to import data to and export data from the console.

-Before removing the USB, always disconnect first by touching the USB eject icon on the base of the console.
+Before removing the USB, always disconnect first by touching the USB eject icon.
 A message will display that it is safe to remove the USB.